AI-Hypercomputer/pathways-utils/pathwaysutils/sidecar/README.md

 For more advanced usage (such as data loading), check out [MaxText's RemoteIterator class](https://github.com/AI-Hypercomputer/maxtext/blob/391a5a788d85cae8942334b042fdabdbd549af51/MaxText/multihost_dataloading.py#L175).

+See Installation and Usage for instructions on how to use MaxText out of the box with this feature.

 ### Verification

 To verify files were created, SSH into one of the TPU workers using the following command and check that the file was created.